Together in Christ: 'Family Faithfulness' — 1 Timothy 5:4, 8

 Key Thought

 We live in a time when families can live widely separated by great distances.
-Even when we live fairly close geographically, we often choose texting or phone calling over physical time together.
-This cultural distancing from each other and the disagreements and wounds that come with family conflicts make caring for our older family members less of a priority.
-The dark shadow of isolation that many older adults felt during the COVID crisis of 2020-2022 never ended for many older adults.
-Add in the cultural expectation that older adults provide for their own needs and pay for their care, then Paul's instructions to Timothy can feel harsh and overly demanding.
+Even when we live fairly close geographically, we often choose texting or phone calling rather than time physically together.
+This cultural and physical distancing from each other and the disagreements and wounds that sometimes come with family conflicts can make caring for our older family members less of a priority.
+The dark shadow of isolation that many older adults felt during the COVID-19 crisis of 2020-2022 never ended for many older adults.
+Add in the cultural expectation that older adults provide for their own needs and pay for their own care, and then Paul's instructions to Timothy can feel harsh and overly demanding.

 The Scriptures, however, are emphatic.
 They stress our responsibility - family and community members - to care for our widows.
 [1] Paul's words to Timothy on caring for widows through our families and our churches [2] emphasize clear principles we must use in our lives.
 These instructions correspond beautifully to the principles we see in the book of Ruth.
 [3] Paul then gives us the two extremes to our response to the widows among us.
 When we follow God's demands and Paul's guidance as we care for our widows, our faithfulness "pleases God."
 When we don't, God views us as people who "have denied the true faith" and "are worse than unbelievers."